Bailey v Stonewall, Garden Court Chambers and Others: Employment Appeal Tribunal

 Bailey appealed against the ruling on the claims against Stonewall.
 The appeal was heard by the Employment Appeal Tribunal in May 2024, and the appeal was dismissed in July 2024.

 Court of Appeal

 In December 2024, the Court of Appeal granted Bailey permission to appeal the Employment Appeal Tribunal's decision, as ordered by Rt Hon Lord Justice Singh.
 In giving permission for the appeal, Lord Justice Singh said, "The grounds have a real prospect of success but, in any event, raise issues of some general importance which should be considered by this court.
 In particular, an issue arises as to the correct interpretation of section 111 of the Equality Act 2010 which does not seem to be the subject of previous authority.
 There is therefore a compelling reason to grant permission to appeal."

 The appeal was heard at the Court of Appeal in October 2025, with the judgment reserved to a later date.
+In December 2025 the Court of Appeal dismissed the appeal on all grounds, ruling that Stonewall did not influence the investigation by GCC or the discriminatory outcome.

+Supreme Court

+In May 2026, Bailey was granted permission to take her case against Stonewall to the Supreme Court.